-You’re probably eating up by way of open homes, paperwork, budgeting, and Pinterest boards of your dream furnishings.
+You’re probably eating up through open homes, paperwork, budgeting, and Pinterest boards of your dream furnishings.

 But all that obvious stuff could make it easy to miss the question of what happens in case you and your love cross separate approaches later on.

-While it won’t be as a laugh as nailing down the sofa you need, discussing how you’ll structure the mortgage and property possession, as well as addressing a few “what ifs,” will make life less complicated in the end, explains Brisbane attorney Samantha Bolton.
+While it won’t be as a laugh as nailing down the sofa you need, discussing how you’ll structure the mortgage and property possession and addressing a few “what ifs” will make life less complicated, explains Brisbane attorney Samantha Bolton.

 “It’s a tough conversation to have … however, in case you do not, things can, in reality, move wrong,” she says.